 This page provides links to tables with expenditure and income data calculated by the Consumer Expenditure Surveys.
 Some tables provide population means (as opposed to means of those reporting), percent shares, and variance measures (Standard Error and Coefficient of Variation).
 Other tables present aggregate expenditures and income and related aggregate percent shares.
 The tables first provide the most recent data and the links to tables for selected historical time periods.
-The latest midyear tables were released on April 26, 2019.
 The latest annual tables were released on September 10, 2019.
+The latest midyear tables were released on April 28, 2020.

 To maximize your use of the CE tables, you may review "Getting the most from Consumer Expenditure Survey (CE) tables" and "How does the variability of Consumer Expenditure data impact your analysis?"

 CE provides these tables in two sections.
 The first contains tables that we produce regularly and the second provides experimental tables that have recently been developed.

 Regular Tables present data in these categories: